springfall2008/batpred/README.md

 Copyright (c) Trefor Southwell May 2023 - All rights reserved This software maybe used at not cost for personal use only No warranty is given, either expressed or implied
-For support please raise a Github ticket or use the GivTCP Facebook page
+For support please raise a Github ticket or use the GivTCP Facebook page: https://www.facebook.com/groups/615579009972782
 ```

 If you want to buy me a beer then please use Paypal - tdlj@tdlj.net